 A shorter version of fasting over one or more days is known as intermittent fasting, which is done over eight or more hours a day.
 This method varies depending on the number of hours dedicated to fasting and eating.
 For example, the 16:8 schedule refers to sixteen hours of fasting and an eight-hour window for meals.
 There are significant benefits to fasting, including controlling blood sugar levels, reducing insulin resistance, and improving cholesterol.

-One of the biggest questions many people ask before they begin is what can you drink while fasting?
+One of the biggest questions many people ask before they begin is: “What can I drink while fasting?”
 While some people prefer dry fasting, which requires completely abstaining from all drinks and food, including water, regular fasting allows for some drinks, provided they do not raise blood glucose levels, which will break the fast.
 The following drinks are allowed during a fast and have no impact on the fasting process.
 You may include drinks that do not include fruit, dairy, sugar, or any ingredients that will interfere with the benefits of fasting.

-Water is ideal for a fast, as it provides adequate hydration and contains no calories, which doesn’t impact the fasting process.
+Water is ideal to drink while fasting, as it provides adequate hydration and contains no calories, which doesn’t impact the fasting process.
 You can drink as much water as desired, which is especially important if you exercise or remain active during a fast.
 If drinking plain or filtered water doesn’t appeal to you, try lemon water or unflavored sparkling water as a great alternative.

 Some brands of sparkling water may contain flavors or sugar-free sweeteners.
 It’s essential to thoroughly review the nutrition label and determine if any ingredients impact glucose levels in the body, either by natural fruit extract that contains sugar, or an artificial additive, which may also have a similar impact.